mayankmajeji/smart-captcha-alternative-with-cloudflare-turnstile/readme.txt

 Setting up Cloudflare Turnstile protection is straightforward:

 1. Create your Turnstile keys in the Cloudflare dashboard (Site Key and Secret Key)
-2. Navigate to Settings → Smart CAPTCHA Alternative in your WordPress admin
+2. Navigate to Dashboard → Smart Cloudflare Turnstile in your WordPress admin
 3. Enter your keys and choose which forms to protect
 4. Save your settings — Turnstile will now appear on your selected forms